JackKenney/cpp-env/README.md

 If you want to run an optimized version, you can choose the `g++ Release`, which will build the `O2` optimized version of the `main.cpp` file.

-You can run either without the debugger with `Ctrl+F5`.
+You can run either mode without using the debugger with `Ctrl+F5`.

 ## Acknowledgements